In addition to the categorical program, Duke has preliminary and combined medicine-pediatrics and medicine-psychiatry training programs.

 — Suzanne K. Woods, MD, Program Director

-The Medicine and Psychiatry Residency Program is a combined five-year program offered by the departments of Medicine and Psychiatry.
+The Medicine and Psychiatry Residency Program is a combined five-year program offered by the departments of Medicine and Psychiatry and Behavioral Sciences.
 The program is approved by both the American Board of Internal Medicine and the American Board of Psychiatry and Neurology.

 — Sarah Rivelli, MD, Program Director